 Calculating the Installed Flow and Gain of a Control Valve

-Submitted by Jon Monsen || Valin Corporation
+Jon Monsen || Valin Corporation

 When specifying a control valve, there are several tasks involved.
 First, the style of valve must be selected.
-This is often based on a combination of process parameters (such as pressure, temperature, corrosiveness of the media and abrasive properties), plant preference and economics.
-Next, the valve’s inherent flow characteristic (linear or equal percentage) needs to be selected.
+This is often based on a combination of process parameters (such as pressure, temperature, corrosiveness of the media, and abrasive properties), plant preference, and economics.
+Next, the valve's inherent flow characteristic (linear or equal percentage) needs to be selected.
 There are rules of thumb for selecting the inherent characteristic.
 For example, some authorities suggest a linear characteristic for systems that have very little dynamic pressure losses due to short pipe runs and few other pressure-consuming elements, such as isolation valves, elbows, heat exchangers, etc. For a system with long pipe runs and other pressure-consuming elements, an equal percentage valve is suggested.

-The specifier must also have criteria in mind for how much of the valve’s control range should be used during normal operation.
+The specifier must also have criteria in mind for how much of the valve's control range should be used during normal operation.
 For example, it is often recommended that the valve be between about 60% to 80% open at the maximum required flow to provide sufficient, but not excessive, safety factor and, whenever possible, not much less than 20% open at the minimum required flow to avoid unpredictability of the flow characteristic below 10% opening.
-Once it is determined what valve style will be used, one of the many available valve sizing computer programs can be used to perform sizing calculations.
+Once it is determined what valve style will be used, one of the many available valve-sizing computer programs can be used to perform sizing calculations.

-Two tools that can help the specifier in their selection of a valve are graphs of the installed flow characteristic1 and installed gain2 of all the valves that are being consideration for the application.
+Two tools that can help the specifier in their selection of a valve are graphs of the installed flow characteristic1 and installed gain2 of all the valves that are being considered for the application.
 Figure 1 shows the installed flow characteristic and installed gain for two possible valve selections (segment ball valves, which have an equal-percentage inherent flow characteristic) for the same application and where the process includes long pipe runs and a centrifugal pump.
 The 6-inch valve will control the full required flow range of 80 to 550 gpm over a travel range of 10% and a bit over 40% open, only 30% of its full travel capability, making flow quite sensitive to valve position changes.
-There is not much safety factor at the low end, and there is a lot of wasted flow capacity beyond the maximum flow of 550 gpm that is costly and unnecessary.
+There is not much safety factor at the low end, and there is a lot of wasted flow capacity beyond the maximum flow of 550 gpm which is costly and unnecessary.

 The 3-inch valve will control the full required flow range between about 22% open and about 72% open, 50% of its full travel capability, making flow less sensitive to valve position changes.
 The minimum and maximum specified flows are symmetrically placed on the valve's installed flow characteristic, and there is about the same amount of safety factor at each end of the specified control range.